psycopg/psycopg/docs/basic/adapt.rst

    .. attribute:: labels

-       Contains labels available in the PostgreSQL enum type.
+       After `~psycopg.types.TypeInfo.fetch()`, it contains the labels defined in the PostgreSQL enum type.

    .. attribute:: enum

-       After `register_enum()` is called, it will contain the python type mapping to the registered enum.
+       After `register_enum()` is called, it will contain the Python type mapping to the registered enum.

 .. autofunction:: psycopg.types.enum.register_enum